GospelSounders/adventhymnals.old/03.church-hymnal/07.501-600/09.581-590/05.The-Lord's-Our-Rock/docs.md

 title: 585.
 The Lord's Our Rock
 metadata:
     description:
-    keywords: Church Hymnal, The Lord's Our Rock, The Lord&#039;s our Rock, in Him we hide , Mighty Rock in a weary land
+    keywords: Church Hymnal, The Lord's Our Rock, The Lord's our Rock, in Him we hide , Mighty Rock in a weary land
     author: Brian Onang'o
 ---